TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) No teacher may be assigned to teach a particular content area in any of grades 9-12 unless that teacher holds a professional educator license in a teaching field and:

-1) holds the applicable endorsement for the assignment (and, in the case of the educator license with stipulations endorsed for career and technical educator, an endorsement specific field to be taught, by completing the work experience required pursuant to subsection (c));
+1) holds the applicable endorsement for the assignment (and, in the case of the educator license with stipulations endorsed for career and technical educator, an endorsement specific to the program area to be taught);

 3) meets the requirements of Section 1.745 or 1.755, if applicable; or